The Vikings could be without two of their top tight ends from recent years, blocker Jim Kleinsasser …

 One thing that seems readily apparent is that, if anyone does sign Moss, they do so to make a Super Bowl run.
 Moss said he doesn't want to go to a rebuilding team.
 His reality is that he is a mercenary looking for one more chance to get the championship ring he seemed destined to get when he shattered single-season records in 2007 with the Patriots.
 A case can be made that any of the other three teams in the division could use Moss in 2012.

-set up as the present and future of the passing game, Moss could be used on a part-time basis to do what he does best – streak deep down the field and take two defenders with him.
+Green Bay – This would be the least likely scenario for a landing spot for Moss, but would somehow seem like poetic justice for Packers fans who felt betrayed to see Brett Favre in purple and gold.
+In many ways, Moss would be the ideal type of receiver in the Packers system.
+With Greg Jennings and Jordy Nelson set up as the present and future of the passing game, Moss could be used on a part-time basis to do what he does best – streak deep down the field and take two defenders with him.
 The Packers won't be a favorite to land Moss, but he would be intriguing on a one-year basis.

 Chicago – This would be one of the preferred landing spots for Moss, if not for the championship-seeking ways.
 In Green Bay, Moss would be the No. 3 or 4 receiver.
 In Detroit, he would be No. 2.
 In Chicago, he could be "The Man."
 The Bears broke the bank to get Jay Cutler in a trade three years ago, but the team has never invested in the draft or free agency to get Cutler a go-to receiver most elite quarterbacks have.
 The Bears have a slew of No. 2 and 3 receivers, but don't have that one guy who can dominate games and be the focal point of the deep passing game.
 In the (very) short term, Moss could provide that for Cutler and the Bears.

 In the end, Moss' announcement that he wants to give playing one more shot before he rides off into the sunset will have coaches and G.M.s looking over their own rosters and trying to figure out how Moss could fit.
 When his head is right, he can still dominate games like few other receivers ever have.
 He may not find a landing spot, as teams like the Vikings determine his head-case status outweighs his immense talent.
 If he does, however, don't bet against him making a splash impact.
 He has that kind of skill and, in vastly different roles, could be the missing piece of a championship puzzle for three NFC North teams.
 Unfortunately for Vikings fans still dreaming of years gone by, Minnesota is the fourth team in that equation.